ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 * Rename a mount target of a file share
 * Delete mount target of a file share
 * Delete a file share

-The CLI is not available for this beta.
-{:note}

 ### Rename a file share
 {: #ename-file-share-cli}